This post probably contains affiliate links. You can read the full legal mumbo-jumbo explaining all that here.

 Make sure that the stroller folds easily and, as funny as this may sound, practice folding it a few times before the trip.
 You don’t want to struggling with it, along with a cranky toddler and/or spouse, while you’re trying to board the monorail or Disney buses at the end of the day.

 You’ll want to mark your stroller so that after you’re done riding Peter Pan’s Flight or Dumbo you don’t spend ten minutes trying to it again in the stroller parking lot.
-This can be as elaborate as a cute personalized Disney stroller tag from Etsy or as simple as tying on an old bandanna that you still have from your college days.
+I go into much more detail in another post about how to make your stroller stand out at Disney.

 Disney World Baby Care Centers

-If all that wasn’t enough, they also have a small convenience-type store set up that sells diapers and wipes, baby food and formula, toddler snacks and juice, and even things like sunscreen, feminine products, cough drops, and hand sanitizer.
+There is also a small convenience-type store set up that sells diapers and wipes, baby food and formula, toddler snacks and juice, and even things like sunscreen, feminine products, cough drops, and hand sanitizer.

 Using Rider Swap at Disney World